splunk/public-o11y-docs/apm/profiling/get-data-in-profiling.rst

    # If you don't use AlwaysOn Profiling for Splunk APM, you can disable it.
    profilingEnabled: false

-If you don't have Log Observer and are using a version of the Collector lower than 0.78.0, make sure to turn off logs collection:
+If you don't have a Log Observer entitlement and are using a version of the Collector lower than 0.78.0, make sure to turn off logs collection:

 .. code-block:: yaml

    logsEnabled: false

 .. note:: Setting ``profileEnabled`` to ``true`` creates the logs pipeline required by AlwaysOn Profiling, but doesn't install the APM instrumentation.
-See :ref:`profiling-setup-step-instrument`.
+To install the instrumentation, see :ref:`profiling-setup`.

 .. _profiling-setup: